fbpx

 De zijdehandel in Afrika ging lange tijd door en wat nu bekend staat als 'de zijderoutes of zijderoute' bestond meer dan 1500 jaar, tot ongeveer 1453 na Christus.

-De Groot-Zimbabwe, Malinees En Ghanese rijk lay on the trade route, between the east coast and the interior of Africa, giving rise to a host of middlemen and trading posts, with the requirement for taxes and protection along the way.
+De Groot-Zimbabwe, Malinees En Ghanese rijk lay on the trade routes, between the east coast and the interior of Africa, giving rise to a host of middlemen and trading posts, with the requirement for taxes and protection along the way.

 Religie, nieuwe technologieën, innovatie en ideeën verspreidden zich net zo vloeiend langs de Afrikaanse handelscorridors als goederen, wat resulteerde in de groei van multiculturele steden langs het binnenland van de trans-Sahara handelsroutes, namelijk Gao En Timboektoe, enz